Academic Catalogs

 Library Services

-An OCC student ID card acts as a Library card is required to check out Library materials.
+An OCC student ID card acts as a Library card and is required to check out Library materials.
 Circulating books may be checked out for a three-week period and renewed once if not on hold.
 Fines are $0.25 per day per book up to a maximum of $10.
 Reserve material will be found at the circulation desk and may be checked out for a limited time, usually two hours.
 In addition, the Library has established a textbook collection for the students, funded by the OCC Foundation, with a generous bequest from former OCC faculty member Shirley Brooke.
 Students may use a textbook in this reserve collection for two hours in the Library.
 Fines vary depending on whether the material is a reserved item, a circulating book, or a media item.
 Library materials may be returned in the book bin in Parking Lot E or at the front of the Library.
 Materials not found in the Library may, in some cases, be requested by students from libraries in the Cal-West Consortium and by faculty from libraries throughout the United States.
 Inquire at the reference desk for more information.